System Architecture

 The four DR strategies

 Per AWS Well-Architected Framework, four DR-strategy patterns.
-RTO drops left to right; cost climbs.
+RTO drops left to right; cost multiplies.

 StrategyMechanismRTOCost